sevdebayrak94/CoffeeMachineGame/README.md

 # CoffeeMachineGame

-You can order latte/espresso/cappucino if you have enough money.
-This program check the resources and money that you give.
+- In our machine, you can order latte/espresso/cappucino if you have enough money and if the machine has enough resources
+- If resources sufficient, Process coins and Check the transaction successful.

 ### Enjoy!